Oliveth96/printf/README.md

 ## Description

-My ALX printf collaboration project
+My ALX printf collaboration project as a SE